elugens/hello-javascript/docs/additional-questions/network-requests/url-objects.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The main difference between encodeURIComponent and encodeURI is that encodeURI encodes only characters that get restricted in a URL.
+  <div><strong>Interview Response:</strong> The main difference between encodeURIComponent and encodeURI is that encodeURI encodes only characters that encoder restricts in a URL.
 The encodeURIComponent encodes same characters, and, in addition to them, characters #, $, &, +, ,, /, :, ;, =, ? and @.
-It should get noted that encoding can be a bit touchy, and you should pay attention to any characters that encodeURI can misinterpret.
+We should note that encoding can be a bit touchy, and you should pay attention to any characters that encodeURI can misinterpret.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />